 The fifth book is Inside the Church (CrossBooks, 2013).
 This book takes a systems engineering approach (inputs, process, outputs and feedback) to model ten ministries found in the Great Commission.
 Then it integrates all ten into a 3-dimensional view to show how decisions in any single ministry will impact all the others.
 This book was awarded 2nd place in the 2016 Best Christian Authored Books in Ministry.

-In 2015, CroossBooks publishing shut it doors forcing Dr. Felsburg to republish his last four books through Xulon Press to keep them in print (Xulon, 2015).
+In 2015, Dr. Felsburg republished his most recent four books through Xulon Press (Xulon, 2015).

 Missile Warning, Space Surveillance & Atmospheric Defense